keypat1906/Indian-Lottery/README.md

 Now, the problem: at the lottery event, right after picking the numbers, a computer shall be able to report quickly how many winners are in each category, for example:
 This report shall be generated within a couple of seconds after picking the winner number.
 The player’s numbers are known in advance – at least 1 hour ahead of the show.
 In peak periods there are about 5 million players, but to be sure we can assume it does not exceed 10 million.

+Technical specification

+Write a console application in a freely chosen programming language that can be compiled on Linux.
+Your application will be called like this:
+./yourapp input.txt
+where input.txt file exists in the same folder and is an ascii file, in which each line contains 5 space separated integers (in the range of 1-90) representing one player’s numbers.

+When your application finished processing the player’s dataset from the file, it should write a line to the standard output like this:
+READY

+Note that it should be newline terminated.
+After that, the program may receive multiple lines (identical to the file’s lines) representing the lottery’s picks and it should be able to report 4 space separated numbers on the standard output as fast as possible (line should be newline terminated).
+The four numbers shall mean the number of winners with 2, 3, 4 and 5 matches respectively.

                                    Solution
 Introduction:
 I have created this program in python3 and it is using argument as a file which contains multiple lines of numbers.
 My program parses each line and calculate the total number of winners who won 2, 3, 4 and 5 numbers.